Divorce financial settlement guide

 When should you agree the finances?

 It's recommended that financial divorce settlements are sorted at the same time as your divorce or dissolution.
-Getting a financial settlement after divorce can have implications.
+Getting a financial settlement after a divorce can have implications.

 amicable's Divorce Specialists are often contacted by people who have already divorced but are yet to formalise their financial arrangements after divorce.
 They are often unaware that to get a consent order through the courts, they will need to share a snapshot of their current finances, not what it was when they separated.
 For some, disclosing their finances years later with an ex can be uncomfortable.